Shenzhen Metro: Phase IV expansion

-Line 12, 13, 14, 16, and the branch of Line 6 was approved by the NDRC in July 2017.

 Phase IV Revised Expansion

 The Phase IV revised plan approved by the NDRC on March 26, 2020, added a number of extension projects.

+Miscellaneous

+Line 5 west extension is part of Phase II expansion.

-Phase V (2023-2028)
+Phase V (2023–2028)

 In the Shenzhen Metro 2007 masterplan proposed four more lines (Lines 13, 14, 15 and 16) which have a planned completion target of 2030.
 In 2016, all aforementioned lines but Line 15 were designated as part of the Phase IV expansion, moving the completion date forward from 2030 to 2022.
 In 2012, four further lines Qiannan (Line 17), Pinghu (Line 18), Pingshan (Line 19) and Fuyong (Line 20) where unveiled, making the total planned length of the Shenzhen Metro to 720 km spread out over 20 lines.
 The first phase of Line 20 was fast-tracked and included in the Phase III revised expansion with a completion date of 2018.
-This leaves Line 15, 17-19 and the rest of Line 20 available for the next phase (Phase V) of subway expansion.
+This leaves Line 15, 17–19 and the rest of Line 20 available for the next phase (Phase V) of subway expansion.
 In September 2022, the Shenzhen municipal government confirmed the projects proposed to be included in its phase V expansion.
 A total of 227 km of new lines are proposed.

+On March 31, 2023, the Bureau of Housing and Urban Rural Development of Shenzhen Metro Municipality will open the bidding for the fifth phase planning of Shenzhen Metro Metro, including Line 15, Line 17 Phase I, Line 19 Phase I, Line 20 Phase II (Airport East—Baishizhou), Line 22 Phase I, Line 25 Phase I, Line 27 Phase I, Line 29 Phase I and Line 32 Phase I, This means that these 9 lines have been approved with an investment amount of 191.1 billion yuan.
+However, Line 18 Phase I, Line 21 Phase I, Line 10 East Extension (Shenzhen Section) and Metro Line 11 North Extension (Shenzhen Section), which were previously proposed to be included in the fifth phase plan of Shenzhen Metro, were not included in this announcement.